 \section{Updated EDO limits}

 Recently, gravitational constraints on generic EDOs have been derived from the non-observation of micro-lensing events~\cite{Croon:2020ouk,Croon:2020wpr}, gravitational wave production~\cite{Croon:2022tmr}, the evaporation of wide binaries~\cite{Ramirez:2022mys,Qiu:2024muo}, dynamical heating of dwarf galaxies~\cite{Graham:2024hah}, and heating of the CMB due to baryonic accretion~\cite{Croon:2024rmw}.
 A repository of current constraints on EDOs with different mass profiles is provided in Ref.~\cite{Croon:2024jhd}.
-In this work, we extend previous bounds on EDOs from accretion and introduce a new constraint from microlensing of the MACS J1149 LS1 ``Icarus'' star.
+Here we extend bounds from accretion and introduce a new constraint from microlensing of the MACS J1149 LS1 ``Icarus'' star.

 In previous analyses the accretion constraint was taken to be valid up to masses of $M = 10^5 M_\odot/\sqrt{f_{\rm DM}}$, where $f_{\rm DM}$ is the DM fraction in EDOs.
 Beyond this the average EDO separation is much smaller than their Bondi radius $R_{\rm B}(z) = GM/c_s(z)^2$, with $c_s$ being the sound speed, raising concerns about the underlying assumption of isolated objects.
 A priori, exceeding this limit may introduce backreaction effects (potentially underestimating constraints) or lead to overcounting the total emitted radiation (potentially overestimating them).
 However, this latter effect is significantly suppressed, as only the ionised matter (heated above $T_{\rm ion} = 1.3\,\rm eV$~\cite{1991ApJ...383..250N}) contributes to luminosity.
 This only occurs within the ionisation radius $R_{\rm ion} = R_{\rm B} (T_{\rm CMB}(z)/T_{\rm ion})\,\Theta(z)^{-2/3}$, where $\Theta(z)$ accounts for interactions with the background~\cite{Bai:2020jfm,Croon:2024rmw}.
 Since $R_{\rm ion} \ll R_{\rm B}$ stays well below the average EDO separation across relevant redshifts, the isolated object approximation remains a conservative and valid basis for extending constraints to higher-mass EDOs.